 We assess the safety and quality of afterschool programs so students can thrive.
 We work with afterschool partners to improve programming, and provide coaching, training, curriculum, technical assistance, and teaching resources.

 There are only enough free and low-cost afterschool programs to meet 17% of student in need in Dallas!
-We work to increase public funding for afterschool at a systems-level so all families, regardless of zip code and income, have access to safe, high quality programs.
+We work to increase public funding for afterschool at a systems-level so all families, regardless of zip code, income, and race, have access to safe, high quality programs.

-Whether it’s information on neighborhoods with the highest need or scholarly studies on how quality afterschool impacts students’ academic and emotional growth, we constantly work to build a strong case for afterschool.
+Whether it’s information on neighborhoods with the highest need or scholarly studies on how quality afterschool impacts students’ academic and emotional growth, we constantly work to build a strong case for the need for afterschool programs.

 From Our Partners